 St. Louis Post-Dispatch: Healing the Deep Wounds of Violence (guest columnist Dr Laurie Punch)

-Fox 2 Now St. Louis: City hospitals and universities collaborate on violence prevention
+KTVI-TV, Fox 2 Now St. Louis: City hospitals and universities collaborate on violence prevention

 St. Louis Public Radio: Gun violence in St. Louis prompts citywide hospital, university prevention program